michel1991/ocp-java-11/operations/README.md

 Finally, not every value in enum must be present in the case statement, regardless of whether a default branch is present, making options D and F incorrect.

+##### Which are true statements comparing for-each and traditional for loops?
+(Choose two.)
+* A. Both can iterate through an array starting with the first element.
+* B. Only the for-each loop can iterate through an array starting with the first element.
+* C. Only the traditional for loop can iterate through an array starting with the first element.
+* D. Both can iterate through an array starting from the end.
+* E. Only the for-each loop can iterate through an array starting from the end.
+* F. Only the traditional for loop can iterate through an array starting from the end.

+A traditional for loop gives you full control over the order of iteration.
+This means you can iterate through the array backward or forward.
+By contrast, with a for-each loop, the iteration order is determined for you.
+With an array, this means starting with index 0.
+Options A and F match this scenario.